What is Defence Industry?

 Find out moreDemand is increasing for Australian businesses and their employees, to have the trade and technical skills to build and maintain fleets of new naval vessels, armoured vehicles, infrastructure and facilities.
 There is also increasing demand for Australian contribution to intelligence, reconnaissance, cyber and other information based capabilities.

-Thousands of talented individuals
+Thousands of small and medium businesses Thousands of talented individuals

 Our direct workforce is made up of thousands of individuals, with diverse skills and backgrounds.